kbilsted/NotepadPlusPlusPluginPack.Net/README.md

 ## Requirements

-  * works with .NET Runtime 4.0 and above
+  * Works with .NET Runtime 4.0 and above
   * UNICODE plugins only.
+  * Works on Notepad++ 7.6.3 and above

+For Notepad++ 7.6 to 7.6.2 no release works out of the box due to plugin directories changing with every release.

 ### v0.94.00
-The last version to work with Notepad++ v4.6.3 or below (newer versions of notepad++ use a different plugin structure, so you need to use a newer version of this framework)
+The last version to work with Notepad++ v7.5.9 or below (newer versions of notepad++ use a different plugin structure, so you need to use a newer version of this framework).
+If you copy the binaries to the right place, you may still get things working.

 ### v0.93.96